 Grootvadersbosch Nature Reserve

-A breathtaking nature reserve surrounded by indigenous forest – the rare forest emperor butterfly can also be seen in this World Heritage Site.
+A breathtaking nature reserve surrounded by indigenous forest and hiking trails – the rare forest emperor butterfly can also be seen within this World Heritage Site area.

 WHERE TO STAY